Be a Volunteer Care Provider

 What is the credentialing process?

 MobileMed is a Federally Qualified Heath Center which ties us to certain standards of record keeping.
 New volunteers must provide evidence of Measles, Mumps, Rubella, and Varicella immunity, and provide a TB test from within the last six months or get a current test during the process.
 Applicants will provide documentation of their education and medical qualifications and complete initial MobileMed paperwork as well as forms required by Montgomery County.
+Volunteers will also be required to pass a background check.
 Re-credentialing is done every two years on a rolling basis and re-application for malpractice coverage occurs every five years.
 Volunteers will need to provide certain updated documents and complete current paperwork for both of these processes.

 What will my schedule be?